 Low-Carb Kung Pao Beef

-- Skip the sugar entirely or replace it with a keto-friendly sweetener like stevia or monk fruit.
+If you’re on a keto or low-carb diet, skip the sugar entirely or replace it with a keto-friendly sweetener like stevia or monk fruit.
+Serve the dish over cauliflower rice instead of traditional rice or noodles for a low-carb alternative.

 This way, you can enjoy a delicious stir-fry without breaking your carb limits.